DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 **route**

-A valid django route.
-If you are scaffolding your menu out and do not have a valid route yet, just enter a ``#`` as a place holder.
+A valid Django route.
+If you are scaffolding your menu out and do not have a valid route yet, just enter a ``#`` as a placeholder.

 :Key: ``route``
 :Type: ``string``